The Must-Dos in Invercargill

 6. See the Southern Hemisphere’s Largest Collection of Vehicles at Transport World

-Location: 290 Bain Street, approximately a 10-minute drive from Invercargill city centre.
+Location: 290 Bain Street, approximately 6km (4 miles) from Invercargill city centre.

 Location: Waihopai Walkway access – Stead Street Wharf, North Road, Queens Drive, Racecourse Road and Bainfield Road.
 Thomsons Bush – Queens Drive or Gimblett Street.